Skip to content

 print(completion.choices[0])

 When using the OpenAI SDK’s native reasoning_effort parameter, you cannot precisely control the number of reasoning tokens.
-This method only supports controlling the reasoning intensity level (low/medium/high) and does not support precise max_tokens settings.
-For finer control, use the advanced usage.
+This approach only supports reasoning intensity levels (low/medium/high) and does not support precise max_tokens configuration.
+For more fine-grained control, use the advanced approach.

 python